 Innovative WabashX programs provide skills and experiences that catapult Wabash graduates into top positions in business, as well as graduate and professional schools.

 Wabash’s outcomes are exceptional: 100% of the men in the Class of 2021 were settled in their first destinations within six months of graduation — at places like Goldman Sachs, Microsoft, Netflix, and Eli Lilly and Company, and in graduate schools like Columbia, Duke, Stanford, and UCLA.

 Much of that success is due to Wabash’s nationally ranked Alumni Network, Internship Program, and Career Services Office.
-Wabash College ranks 50th out of 1,223 schools nationwide in Payscale.com’s Return on Investment Report, and the average mid-career salary of a Wabash grad is $139,100 — that’s tops among all schools in the Great Lakes Colleges Association and Association of Midwest Colleges (and 39th best nationally).
+According to Payscale.com’s Return on Investment Report, Wabash College graduates earn an average mid-career salary of $143,800 — that’s tops among all schools in the Great Lakes Colleges Association and Association of Midwest Colleges.